 As hard as it was to acquire your customers, and your traffic, without having the inventory they need, or the product they’re looking for, you begin to open the door up for competition, and for them to look elsewhere for what they’re looking for.
 In a physical good or inventory-based business, the financial component or aspect is an important part of the equation.
 Without having the capital you need, or the capital tools available to you, it’s very difficult to be able to acquire or purchase the inventory you need to sell.

 As a business owner, sometimes you need to put on your financial analyst hat, to analyze what’s selling, what you need to purchase more of when you might run out, and when you need to have new inventory arrive.
 When a high-demand product is sold out, or out of stock, companies can utilize the traffic they generate, and a product’s prime position, to push other inventory or products to the front of the line and use the out-of-stock product as a way to generate more revenue.
-To learn more about out-of-stock inventory management read our article 8 Tips on Managing Sold & Out-of-Stock Inventory on Shopify.
+To learn more, read our article on managing out-of-stock inventory on Shopify.

 All in all, a physical goods or products business needs to keep a close eye on the amount of inventory they have, keep the flow of new products coming in, and continue providing their customers with the goods and products they’re looking for.